 - Peppermint and Digize

 For me – not pregnancy specific, but I had a grief roller that was a huge deal for me with the feelings I was still processing after our loss.

 Favorite Diffuser Blends

 En-er-gee and Lime – kept me going!
 As well as a little mood booster.
 If I was feeling drowsy I’d take a sniff of En-er-gee from the bottle.

 Gentle Baby – a few drops of this in the diffuser at night helped me sleep despite the anxiety.

 You can keep up with more oily goodness on my Instagram account.
 I share more there about the day to day oils and the whole lifestyle!
 I have guides and highlights on both my wellness page and my Instagram on all things oils.

 The biggest change between my first pregnancy and this one was the fact that my “normal” clothes didn’t fit me for as long as they did the first time.
 I found a few maternity pieces that were perfect for the first trimester – you know, the part when the bump wasn’t big enough to hold onto a band but too big for regular jeans!
 I’ll share a few of my first trimester favorites below.

-These were great because they fit pretty close to pre-pregnant size, minus the belly bands - they wouldn't stay up because I didn't have much belly at the time.
+These were great because they fit pretty close to pre-pregnant size, minus the belly bands – they wouldn’t stay up because I didn’t have much belly at the time.
 The leggings were nice because they were tight enough it stayed up, including the band.
-Towards the end of the second trimester they stopped fitting - I found they didn't stretch too much and didn't keep "growing" with me.
+They worked out well throughout the whole pregnancy!

 Well that wraps up the first trimester!